I can feel it, feel it with my hand. It’s there.

 If a publisher distributes more than 3000 copies of print per issue or a news internet site has a minimum of 15 000 hits per annum it should be subject to the jurisdiction of the News Media Council, but not otherwise.
 These numbers are arbitrary, but a line must be drawn somewhere.

-Does he know how many actual readers Read more [...]
-6 com
+Does he know how many actual readers that 15,000 hits a year represents?

 Members of the Independent Inquiry into Media Regulation at Sydney University.
 In the middle is Chair of Inquiry Ray Finkelstein centre, Chris Young (left) and Prof. Matthew Ricketson (right)